ReVanced/revanced-documentation/docs/revanced-resources/questions.md

 ## 5 Which patches are available?

-You can check the list of available patches at [revanced.app](https://revanced.app/patches), in [ReVanced Manager](https://github.com/revanced/revanced-manager/tree/main/docs) or [ReVanced CLI](https://github.com/revanced/revanced-cli/tree/main/docs).
+You can check the list of available patches in [ReVanced Manager](https://github.com/revanced/revanced-manager/tree/main/docs) or [ReVanced CLI](https://github.com/revanced/revanced-cli/tree/main/docs).
 Since ReVanced is open source, anyone can pick up a feature.
 Your contributions are also very welcome.
 You can request patches [here](https://github.com/ReVanced/revanced-patches/issues/new?assignees=&labels=Feature+request&projects=&template=feature_request.yml&title=feat%3A+).

 ## 6 How can I help?